rmassidda/ml-project-19/report/report.md

 This problem is dealt by normalizing the gradient if it surpassess a certain threshold.

 The back-propagation learning algorithm implemented analyzes the patterns by aggregating them using the minibatch technique, to speedup the computation the update rule also considers momentum information, achieving better results with a smaller number of epochs.
-The L2 regularization is implemented to avoid the overfitting of the training data and
+L2 regularization also is implemented to avoid the overfitting of the training data.

 The learning process can be terminated in three different ways:

-- A fixed number of epochs can be provided as an hyperparameter, leading the network to be trained for no more than that constant value.
+- A fixed number of epochs can be provided as an hyperparameter, leading the network to be trained for no more than the provided value.
 - An early stopping mechanism is implemented by checking if the loss on a given validation set does not improve after a fixed number of epochs.
-This solution also leads to an implicit regularization of the model, by avoiding overfitting of the dataset[@prechelt_early_nodate].
+This solution also leads to an implicit regularization of the model, avoiding overfitting of the dataset[@prechelt_early_nodate].
 - Similar to early stopping if the loss on the training set doesn't improve over a fixed number of epochs the learning process is stopped.
-This is equivalent to checking if the norm of the gradient in the SGD algorithm is stuck under a certain threshold.
+This is equivalent to assert that the norm of the gradient in the SGD algorithm is stuck under a certain threshold.

 ## Validation